#LTConf20 13th Annual

 - Active Learning

-We aim to showcase the most effective enhancements implemented across the University (or beyond) that address such issues: that transform learning and teaching.
+We aimed to showcase the most effective enhancements implemented across the University (or beyond) that address such issues: that transform learning and teaching.

 1. Inclusivity and Internationalisation